Air Fryer Crab Rangoon

 How to Make Crab Rangoon in the Air Fryer

-5. Fill the wonton wrappers.
+• Fill the wonton wrappers.
 Add a couple of teaspoons of crab filling to a wonton wrapper.
 Moisten the edges of the wrapper with the beaten egg, fold the corners toward the center, and seal with your fingers.
-Repeat with the remainder of the filling.

-6. Fry.
-Grease the air fryer basket with cooking spray and place the prepared dumplings in the basket.
-Cook for 5 minutes.
+• Fry.
+Grease the air fryer basket with cooking spray, place the prepared dumplings in the basket, and cook them for 5 minutes.

 Crab rangoon on a white plate garnished with green onions and a pair of chopsticks placed next to the rangoons.